darktable-org/dtdocs/content/special-topics/contributing.md

 ## images

-When taking screenshots from the darktable application itself, use the default darktable theme.
+When taking screenshots from the darktable application itself, use the default darktable theme (darktable-elegant-grey).

 Several filename suffixes can be used to control how an image is rendered.